×

 If you are thinking about moving to Canada, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "What we got for our money made it worth every cent.
 We were paying $750.00 per month and had our own beach.
 Averages in the area vary depending on the type of homes.
-House prices range from around $150,00 to around $3 million," explained one expat living in Kelowna, Canada.
+House prices range from around $150,00 to around $3 million," said one expat who made the move to Kelowna.

 Should I buy or rent a home in Canada?